Can Tens Unit Cause Heart Attack

 First and foremost, consult with a healthcare professional before using a TENS unit, especially if you have any pre-existing medical conditions or implanted medical devices.
 Your doctor, physical therapist, or other healthcare provider can help you determine whether TENS therapy is appropriate for you and provide guidance on how to use the device safely.
 They can also help you identify any potential contraindications or precautions that you need to be aware of.

 Start with a low intensity and gradually increase it until you feel a comfortable tingling sensation.
+The goal is to find the intensity that provides the most pain relief without causing discomfort.
 Avoid turning the intensity up too high, as this can cause muscle contractions or skin irritation.
-The goal is to find the intensity that provides the most pain relief without causing discomfort.
 Pay attention to your body's response to the stimulation and adjust the intensity accordingly.

 Clean the electrodes regularly to maintain good skin contact and prevent infection.
 Use mild soap and water to clean the electrodes after each use, and allow them to air dry.
-Replace the electrodes when they become worn or damaged, or when they no longer adhere properly to the skin.
+Also, replace the electrodes when they become worn or damaged, or when they no longer adhere properly to the skin.
 Proper electrode hygiene is essential for preventing skin irritation and infection.

 By following these tips and expert advice, you can use a TENS unit safely and effectively for pain relief.
 Remember to consult with your healthcare provider if you have any questions or concerns, and always prioritize your safety and well-being.